Kabir7830/django-user-guide/README.md

 # DJANGO-USER-GUIDE
-This repo contains the gudie to use the django features these are the commonly used features rest of the details can be seen on the django official documentation site.
+This repo contains the guide to use the django features, these are the commonly used features rest of the details can be seen on the django official documentation site. <a href="https://docs.djangoproject.com/en/4.2/">Django Docs<a/>
 # How to connect django with SQL servre?
 This works with the django version 4.1 and below so make sure you have the related versions.